 Why Thoroughly Alive?

-Because there is a Love whose presence we touch in friendship and laughter, story and song.
-His is the voice in the changeful wind, the spice in starlit air, and the gold in honeyed sunsets.
-In the savor of feasts, the cadence of seasons, in apples crunched and friends touched, God is known for the eternal Good that he is.
-My hope is to daily become more thoroughly alive to all that he is and offers.
-What I’m after here is a space to celebrate and seek, to “hunger after the beautiful and the good” (as George Eliot puts it), tasting it in music, art, books, and meals, stories told and journeys taken, all of it part of Love’s daily feast.
+Because there’s a Love whose presence we touch in life and laughter, story and song.
+His is the voice in the changeful wind, the spice in starlit air, the struck gold of honeyed sunsets.
+By the savor of feasts, the cadence of seasons, in apples crunched and friends touched, God somehow reaches into time and teaches us to hope.
+My goal is to daily become more thoroughly alive to all that he is and offers.
+I’m after a space to celebrate and seek, to “hunger after the beautiful and the good” (as George Eliot put it) in music, art, books, and meals, stories told and journeys taken, all of it part of Love’s daily feast.
 Please, join me.

 Writer and student, wanderer who wonders, at home and study in Oxford.
 I hope that someone will say of me when I die what William McGreel said of his wife Elizabeth Yates (a writer): She has plenty of courage, a strong faith, and a native expectancy of good.
 Living with her is a high adventure.

 In keeping with that wish, I study theology (far more of a wild adventure than you might expect), write, and learn every day a little more how to love.
 I mull life here when I have the spare moment, and I’m at work on a children’s story set in WWII.
 I have three books published (all here, if you’re interested) and I’m at slow, but steady work on a fourth exploring the power of beauty to speak out truth in a language without words.